Tests and implementation

 Figure 314.
 Step 4: Implement skeleton Slide presentation

-public static boolean isPrime(int value) {
+public static boolean isPrime(int candidate) {

-for (int i = 2; i < value; i++) {
+for (int i = 2; i < candidate; i++) {

-if (0 == value % i) { // i divides value
+if (0 == candidate % i) { // i divides value

 return false;